samrecipes/recipes/chicken_stew.md

 Soak potatoes (and celery if any) in salt water.

 Seed and toast the ancho pepper.
-Mince the pepper.

 Cook Batch 1 for a few minutes.

-Add Batch 2, cook for 5 minutes.
+Cut up the toasted Ancho chile using scissors into the pan.
+Add rest of Batch 2.
+Cook for 5 minutes.

 Add Batch 3, cook for 5-15 minutes depending on desired tomato consistency.